-THE STORY OF...
-OSPAR & THE UNITED NATIONS SUSTAINABLE DEVELOPMENT GOALS The 2030 Agenda for Sustainable The "OSPAR and the United Nations SDGs" Development, adopted by all United Nations Member States in 2015, provides a shared Goals (SDGs) that build on decades of work. report highlights OSPAR's role in contributing to the delivery of the SDGs and shows that blueprint for peace and prosperity for people by working collectively OSPAR Contracting and the planet, now and into the future.
+The 2030 Agenda for Sustainable The "OSPAR and the United Nations SDGs" Development, adopted by all United Nations report highlights OSPAR's role in contributing to the delivery of the SDGs and shows that blueprint for peace and prosperity for people by working collectively OSPAR Contracting and the planet, now and into the future.
 At its Parties can have a greater impact than heart are the 17 Sustainable Development working in isolation.
 The 2023 QSR is a good example of this.

 HERE ARE SOME WAYS OSPAR ALIGNS WITH SPECIFIC SDGS: